RG3600.AM: Stephen Delevan Day, 1883-1960

-This collection consists of one box of manuscript material, arranged in four series: 1) Correspondence, 1918-1942; 2) Orders and certificates, 1917-1924; 3) Printed matter, 1918-1930; and 4) Miscellany.
-This collection relates to Stephen D. Day's military service in the Air Corps during the first World War; to aviation in the United States during the 1920s, and to the development of pipeline coating processes in the 1930s and 1940s.
+This collection consists of one box of manuscript material containing correspondence, 1918-1942; certificates and orders, 1917-1930; various printed materials, 1918-1930, including materials from the Omaha Aero Congress of 1921 and the International Air Races of 1928; and miscellaneous other materials.
+The collection relates to Stephen D. Day's military service in the Air Corps during the first World War; to aviation in the United States during the 1920's, and to the development of pipeline coating processes in the 1930's and 1940's.

 Note: See the photo component [RG3600.PH] for related images.

 - Correspondence, 1918-1942, n.d.

 Omaha Aero Congress, 1921, Aviator's Ball dance program